siemens/ix/packages/documentation/docs/controls/_toast_styleguide.md

 - Do use toasts to instantly inform a user about the outcome of an action
 - Do include shortcuts to undo an action immediately after it is taken
 - Do stick with a consistent position for toasts within the same app and avoid interchanging their positions.
-- Don’t use toasts for high-priority or critical alerts that prevent the user from continuing their work.
-Instead, use a [modal](modal.md) or [message bar](messagebar.md) for important information that needs to be prominently displayed
+- Don’t use toasts for high-priority or critical alerts that prevent the user from continuing their work (use a [modal](modal.md) or a [message bar](messagebar.md) instead)
 - Don’t edit or reuse any icons or icon colors from the predefined toast types (info, success, warning, error) to create a custom toast type